Abdul Haris Nasution: Second term as chief of staff

 On 14 March 1957, after the resignation of Prime Minister Ali Sastroamidjojo and his Cabinet, Sukarno declared a State of Emergency.
-This move not only ended Sukarno's merely ceremonial presidential role, but also increased the army's influence and power as Nasution had wished for.
+This move not only ended Sukarno's merely ceremonial presidential role but also increased the army's influence and power as Nasution had wished for.
 Under this arrangement, regional commanders were able to interfere in civilian matters such as the economy and administrative matters.
-At the behest of Sukarno himself, the army also began participating in politics, filling in positions which ranged from cabinet ministers to provincial governors and even DPR members.
+At the behest of Sukarno himself, the army also began participating in politics, filling in positions that ranged from cabinet ministers to provincial governors and even DPR members.
 In December 1957, Nasution further increased the army's role by ordering officers to take over the recently nationalised Dutch companies.
 Aside from increasing the army's role, this move was also designed to stop the influence of the increasingly powerful PKI.
 In 1958, Nasution made a speech that would become the basis for the Dwifungsi Doctrine which the Suharto regime would adopt.
 Speaking at Magelang in Central Java, Nasution declared that ABRI should adopt a "middle way in its approach to the nation.
 According to Nasution, ABRI should not be under the control of civilians.
 At the same time, ABRI should not dominate the nation in such a way that it became a military dictatorship.

 In late 1956, there were demands by regional commanders in Sumatra for more autonomy in the provinces.
 When these demands were not met by the central government, the troops began to rebel, and by early 1957, had forcefully taken over the governance of Sumatra.
 Then, on 15 February 1958, Lieutenant Colonel Ahmad Husein declared the establishment of the Revolutionary Government of the Republic of Indonesia (PRRI).
 This prompted the central government to deploy troops.
 As army chief of staff, Nasution would normally have been involved in mobilising the troops to Sumatra.
 However, it would be his second deputy, Colonel Ahmad Yani who would make his name by successfully putting down the rebellions.
 On 5 July 1959, Sukarno issued a decree declaring that Indonesia would now revert to the original 1945 Constitution.
 Parliamentary democracy system would be ended and Sukarno was now the Head of Government in addition to being the Head of State.
-Nasution was appointed minister of defence and security in Sukarno's Cabinet, while continuing to hold the position as army chief of staff.
+Nasution was appointed minister of defense and security in Sukarno's Cabinet while continuing to hold the position as army chief of staff.